fangwei123456/spikingjelly/docs/source/activation_based/train_large_scale_snn.rst

     --lr-gamma LR_GAMMA   decrease lr by a factor of lr-gamma --output-dir OUTPUT_DIR
                           path to save outputs
-    --resume RESUME       path of checkpoint
-    --start-epoch N       start epoch
+    --resume RESUME       path of checkpoint.
+If set to 'latest', it will try to load the latest checkpoint --start-epoch N       start epoch
     --cache-dataset       Cache the datasets for quicker initialization.
 It also serializes the transforms --sync-bn             Use sync batch norm